Texas Survey Guide

 Terrain and Access

-The county's terrain of South Texas plains and brush country; relatively flat terrain with mesquite, prickly pear, and native grasses; part of the historic Coastal Bend agricultural region directly affects field time.
-Properties with challenging access, dense vegetation, or steep grades require more effort to locate original survey monuments.
+South Texas plains and brush country, relatively flat terrain with mesquite, prickly pear, and native grasses, and part of the historic coastal bend agricultural region.
+These conditions directly shape field access and the effort required to locate original survey monuments.

 Deed History and Record Research